-Montenegro exclusive: Departure of A2A depends on undersea cable says Ravanelli CEO A2A18.
-November 2013. / SEE Energy News
+Montenegro exclusive: Departure of A2A depends on undersea cable says Ravanelli CEO A2A, SEE Energy News

 Company A2A, which manages Electric Powr Industry of Montenegro (EPCG), will make a decision whether to stay or go from Montenegro, after the construction of an undersea cable, which is expected to begin the operation in 2017, said the CEO of the Italian company Renato Ravanelli.